 Whose Products we Offer

 In the majority of cases we will carry out a ‘fair analysis’ of the market in order to identify a suitable product.
 This means that we will compare products from a sufficiently large range of insurance providers in terms of cover, price, quality of service and other relevant features in order to select appropriate policies for you.
-If this is not the case we will advise you of the breadth or our marketing prior to inception of the policy.
+If this is not the case we will advise you of the breadth of our marketing prior to inception of the policy.

 For those wishing to pay by instalments we only introduce clients to Close Brothers Premium Finance.
-We will advise you if competitive credit terms are available through your Insurer or, you have the option of sourcing your own credit agreement.
+We will advise you if competitive credit terms are available through your Insurer or you have the option of sourcing your own credit agreement.

-On some risks we receive commission from insurers which is a percentage of the premium paid by you and allowed by the insurers and/or we may charge a professional fee to cover the placing and ongoing handling of your insurance.
+On some risks we receive commission from insurers which is a percentage of the premium paid by you and allowed by the insurers and/or we may charge a professional fee (paid by you) to cover the placing and ongoing handling of your insurance.
 From time to time depending on the work and risk involved it may be necessary to charge greater fees.
 We earn the entirety of our commission and/or fees when your risk is successfully placed and take our commission and/or fees immediately upon receipt of payment unless agreed otherwise with your insurer.

 Disclosure of Earnings